January 13, 2023 8 min read

 Light grey linen quilt and blue linen quilt Book on top of charcoal linen bed sheets

 • Dust mites: These microscopic pests are actually tiny insects that live in dust, and they’re quite common on bedding and furniture.
 Dust mites feed on human skin and pet dander, and since you can’t see them with the naked eye, there’s no telling how bad your dust mite problem is at any given time.
-If you have asthma or allergies, dust mites can really make your symptoms much more intense and commonplace.
+If you have asthma or allergies, dust mites can really make your symptoms much more intense and commonplace, so choose the best sheets for dust mite allergies possible to keep symptoms minimized.

-• Mold spores: This fungus can wreak havoc on your health, and many people have mold allergies who don’t even realize that this is the culprit.
+• Mold spores: This fungus can wreak havoc on your health, and many people have mold allergies who don’t know that mold is the culprit.
 These tiny spores can rest on your bedding, but they’re most commonly found in mattresses.
-A latex mattress is recommended to prevent the growth and proliferation of mold spores if it’s something that affects you directly.
-Cloth and foam tend to harbor a variety of allergens, including mold spores and dust mites.
+The best hypoallergenic mattress is one made of latex, which can prevent the growth and proliferation of mold spores if it’s something that affects you directly.
+Memory foam tends to harbor a variety of allergens, including mold spores and dust mites.

 • Pet dander: If you have furry friends at home, then you likely have pet dander floating around.
-The term pet dander refers to small tufts of fur (and skin) that are shed by animals, which then rest on your floor, bedding, and furniture.
-Pet dander can also go airborne, making it more difficult to breathe for those with respiratory issues and allergies.
+The term pet dander refers to small tufts of fur (and skin) that are shed by animals, which then come to rest on your floor, bedding, and furniture.
+Pet dander can also go airborne, making breathing more difficult for those with respiratory issues and allergies.

-• Dust: Even if you dust your furniture frequently and wash your bedding regularly, this common allergen is almost impossible to avoid.
+• Dust: Even if you dust your furniture often and wash your bedding regularly, dust is a common allergen that is almost impossible to avoid.
 Those living in dry climates or a desert-like environment may deal with dust more often.

 • Feathers: If you have a feather down comforter or pillows, they could be to blame for your allergy symptoms.
 Many people suffer from allergies needlessly due to a reaction to real animal feathers.